 There's no denying that pharmaceutical companies and the products they create are vital to global healthcare.
 But it's one contentious business.
 The industry has been accused of various ignoble activities over the years, among them: deploying questionable marketing tactics, ripping off the developing world, and making profits off the sick and vulnerable.
-In fact, in March 2016, President Francois Hollande stated that he hopes to persuade G7 partners to introduce global pricing regulation for pharmaceutical products.
+In fact, in March 2016, former president of France Francois Hollande stated that he hopes to persuade G7 partners to introduce global pricing regulation for pharmaceutical products.
 Regulation is urgently needed due to recent huge increases in medicine costs, although manufacturers defend their high profits by arguing that price cuts will force them to cut their research.
 While a major pricing alteration is unlikely, some companies have stated that they are hoping to adopt a graded pricing system, depending on the average income in a particular country.
 And then there are the products themselves: useful, but potentially dangerous.

 It's no surprise, then, that a whole host of regulations cover the industry.
 In Europe, medicines are regulated at EU level; both to ensure high standards of drug safety across the entire continent, and to enable the pharmaceutical industry to trade freely across the single market.
 As one Covington trainee who'd worked in the firm's life sciences regulatory group reported, “you pick up lots of EU law research skills, as the industry is regulated on a European level.”
 In the UK, these rules have been transposed into law via the Medicines for Human Use (Clinical Trials) Regulations 2004, with further requirements enforced under the Human Medicines Regulations 2012.